dadkins20/aws-robomaker-deepracer/README.md

 ## Requirements

-- Python 3 (install modules through pip: `- python3 -m pip install tensorflow==1.15.2 rl_coach intel_tensorflow==2.01 boto3`)
+- Python 3 (install modules through pip: `python3 -m pip install tensorflow==1.15.2 rl_coach intel_tensorflow==2.01 boto3`)
 - ROS Kinetic / Melodic - To run the simulation locally.
 Other distributions of ROS may work, however they have not been tested
-- Gazebo - To run the simulation locally (you may need this URL to fix GPG error: https://askubuntu.com/questions/611221/gpg-error-http-packages-osrfoundation-org)
+- Gazebo - To run the simulation locally.
+You may need this URL to fix a [GPG error](https://askubuntu.com/questions/611221/gpg-error-http-packages-osrfoundation-org).
 - An AWS S3 bucket (optional) - To store the trained reinforcement learning model
 - AWS RoboMaker (optional) - To run the simulation and to deploy the trained model to the robot